 How to get there: It is just a 20-minute ride from the main entrance of Tayrona National Park.
 All the information can be found on their official website.

 Watch the video below.
-Even if it is in Spanish, it will give you a better understanding about the place:
+Even if it is in Spanish, it will give you a better understanding of the place:

 Summary: